kyhavlov/consul-alerting/README.md

 |       Option       | Description |
 | ------------------ |------------ |
 | `recipients`       | The list of email addresses to use.
+| `max_retries`      | The maximum number of times to retry after a failure when sending an alert email.
+Defaults to 5.

 **pagerduty**